glbala87/ELLA_tool/docs/manual/side-bar.md

 Outdated variants marked with `*` in CLASSIFIED VARIANTS should be re-interpreted before you finish the analysis.
 :::

-## Mark as reviewed
+## Mark as reviewed/finalized

 You can toggle a blue colouring of the background of the class by clicking on it in the side bar:

 <div style="text-indent: 4%;"><img src="./img/mark_reviewed.png"></div>

-This can be used to indicates which variants have been reviewed, i.e. to keep track of the work done in a review round.
+This is done automatically when you finalize a variant.
+Manual marking can be used to indicates which variants have been reviewed, i.e. to keep track of the work done in a review round.